SHW4T/ATTENDANCE-MANAGEMENT-SOFTWARE/README.md

 For any queries or suggestions, please contact:

-- SHASHWAT THAKUR : linkedin.
+- SHASHWAT THAKUR : linkedin.com/in/shwat